Laryngomalacia: Optimal Sleep Positions

 Frequently Asked Questions

-Why is Laryngomalacia Worse at Night?
+Why is laryngomalacia worse at night?

 Like many concerned parents, you might wonder, "Why is laryngomalacia worse at night?"
 Wrong sleeping positions are the most common factors that worsen laryngomalacia symptoms at night.
 Also, inadequate protection against cold weather could worsen laryngomalacia at night.